rahulgoel11/stock_dividend/README.md

 Python Script which helps to get the dividend declared by Companies of Indian Stock Market from Moneycontrol.com

 Requirement :-

+  ChromeWebdriver(specify the path or store in same folder)

   Python 3.6+
     Library :-
       1) Selenium